Out of the blue, my wife suggested, “Let’s go to The Cities today.”

 The remainder of the day was spent swearing at the cats for batting odd bits of IKEA hardware down the heat registers.

-It proves what I have always suspected about myself.
+The task proved what I have always suspected about myself.
 I can hose up even the simplest of things and IKEA instructions are about as simple as you can get.
 In fact, they are so simple, you might call them sketchy because that is what their instructions are: drawings.

-I suppose when you sell furniture all over the world, the cost of writing instructions in thirty languages becomes excessive – and handing out twenty-nine sets of instructions to people who can only read one, well, that seems ridiculous – so IKEA uses sketches to illustrate each step.
+I suppose when you sell furniture all over the world, the cost of writing instructions in thirty languages becomes excessive – and handing out twenty-nine sets of instructions to people who can only read one… Well, that seems ridiculous – so IKEA uses sketches to illustrate each step.

 But IKEA products compensates for that.
 They are all held together by an intricate thicket of steel pegs and half-moon clamps.
 This way at some point in the future, you can collapse your entire household into a single flat pack box and toss it into the trunk of a Volvo.